Visiting the permanent exhibition of the Indian Heritage Centre on a Friday evening.

 How to Get to the Indian Heritage Centre

 The centre is about equal distance from Little India and Rocher MRT stations.
-Whichever station you alight at, the easier walking route is to walk alongside Bukit Timah Road/Sungei Road till you see the massive Tekka Centre market.
+Whichever station you alight at, the easiest walking route is to walk alongside Bukit Timah Road/Sungei Road till you see the massive Tekka Centre market.
 After heading up Serangoon Road, Campbell Road is right beside the first traffic crossing.
 (There’s a huge fruit stall)

 The Centre is open from Tuesday to Sunday.
 Opening hours vary, so check the official website before heading over!